Housing initiatives and strategies

 Find out more about HomeBuild Access initiatives.

-Community housing organisations are registered under the National Regulatory System for Community Housing that aims to ensure a well-governed, well-managed and viable sector.
+These providers are generally not-for-profit.
+They’re also registered under the National Regulatory System for Community Housing that aims to ensure a well-governed, well-managed and viable sector.

 - tax exemptions